 This initiative will contribute to Ghana’s national climate change goals and support offset goals of partner companies.

-N4J’s support will include financial resources and technical expertise on key aspects of developing NbS projects.
-N4J is placing emphasis on building in-country expertise through this project.
+Nature for Justice’s support includes financial resources and technical expertise on key aspects of developing NbS projects.
+Nature for Justice is placing emphasis on building in-country expertise through this project.